Gbola-bo/PostMan/TEMPLATE_SPEC.md

 ### Inside each artboard

-Two layer names are load-bearing - the engine finds them by exact name, not by guessing:
+Three layer names are load-bearing - the engine finds them by exact name, not by guessing:

 - **`headline text`** (lowercase, exact spelling) - a text layer, if this slide should have editable text.
 Not required; a slide can have no text.